Murder of Maryann Measles

 1997 murder of a 13-year-old girl in Connecticut, U.S.

 On October 19, 1997, 13-year-old Maryann Jeanine Measles was abducted from the parking lot of a New Milford, Connecticut shopping center, while waiting for her mother.
-A group of eight former friends took part in planning and carrying out her murder.
-About nine months later, her body was discovered in nearby Lake Lillinonah.
+A group of eight former friends planned and committed her murder.
+Her body was discovered in nearby Lake Lillinonah approximately nine months later.
 All eight individuals involved in the murder were charged.
 The case garnered national media attention due to the crime's brutality.

 Victim

 Maryann Measles was born on March 22, 1984, to parents Martin and Cyndi Measles in Sharon, Connecticut.
 She grew up in New Milford with her sisters Jennifer, Victoria, and Chelsea.
 She was a seventh grade student at Schaghticoke Middle School at the time of her disappearance.

 Events prior to the murder

-Measles began spending time with an older group of friends during the summer of 1997, only three months before they would all participate in her murder.
+Measles began spending time with an older group of friends during the summer of 1997, only three months before they all participated in her murder.
 The group included Keith Foster, Dorothy Hallas, Maggie Mae Bennett, Alan Walter, Jeffrey Boyette, Ronald Rajcok, Deaneric Dupas, and June Segar.
-In the months leading up to the murder, Maryann had been involved sexually with some of the men in the crew, including Alan Walter and Keith Foster.
-This would be an initial cause of tension for the women in the group, such as Dorothy Hallas, the girlfriend of Foster, and Maggie Bennett, who was dating Walter.
+In the months leading up to the murder, Measles had been sexually molested by some men in the crew, including Alan Walter and Keith Foster.
+This was an initial cause of tension for the women in the group, including Foster's girlfriend Dorothy Hallas, and Maggie Bennett, who was dating Walter.

-In early October, Measles confided in her mother, admitting that she'd had sex with the adult men.
+In early October, Measles confided to her mother that she had sex with the adult men.
 Despite initial hesitation, Maryann and her mother decided to file statutory rape charges with the New Milford police.
-While only one official report had been filed regarding Walter, they planned to return to file a report on Foster as well.
-Upon learning of Maryann's intentions, Dupas informed Walter, and the group quickly devised a plan to silence her.
+While only one official report was filed regarding Walter, they planned to return to file a report on Foster as well.
+Upon learning of Measles's intentions, Dupas informed Walter, and the group devised a plan to silence her.